gregorias/anki-code-highlighter/README.md

 ### Known limitations

-#### Can't highlight split HTML nodes
+#### Can’t highlight split HTML nodes

-If you see "The selection splits an HTML node, which prevents the highlighting plugin from proceeding", you are partially selecting an HTML element.
+If you see “The selection splits an HTML node, which prevents the highlighting plugin from proceeding,” you are partially selecting an HTML element.

 This plugin can not highlight a selection that partially selects an HTML element.